The Exit Locks You Need in Your Commercial Building: Panic vs. Fire

 One of the top concerns we hear from our clients involves the degree of security in their building.
 We know you work hard and want to protect your business and investments.
 It makes sense that you would want to ensure your building is impenetrable.

 The first type of safety lock you’ll want to secure on your commercial building is a panic lock.
 This type of lock can be disabled quickly in the event of an emergency.
 History has shown us that panic bars are essential in a variety of life and death situations.
-In fact, panic locks, or bars, came about as a result of the 1903 Iroquois Theatre Fire in Chicago, which claimed the lives of 600 people who were unable to exit through the theatre’s locked doors.
+In fact, panic locks, or bars, came about as a result of the 1903 Iroquois Theatre Fire in Chicago, which claimed the lives of 600 people who were unable to exit through the theater’s locked doors.

 Panic hardware typically consists of a metal bar placed horizontally across the door.
 While the door is securely locked from the outside, the metal bar (also known as a push bar or crash bar) can be pushed, thus disabling the latch and allowing for a quick exit from a commercial building.
 This can help in a variety of emergencies from an active shooter situation to a bomb threat and everything in between.